yduwcui/ai-gateway/tests/internal/testopenai/README.md

-# Fake OpenAI Test Server
+# Test OpenAI Server

-This package provides a fake OpenAI API server for testing AI Gateway functionality without requiring actual API access or credentials.
+This package provides a test OpenAI API server for testing AI Gateway functionality without requiring actual API access or credentials.

 Pre-recorded OpenAI request/responses are stored as YAML files in the